 Diskectomy is a surgical procedure to remove the damaged portion of a herniated disk in your spine.
-A herniated disk can irritate or compress nearby nerves and cause pain, numbness or weakness.
-These symptoms can affect your neck or back or may radiate down your arms or legs.
+A herniated disk can irritate or compress nearby nerves.
+Diskectomy is most effective for treating pain that radiates down your arms or legs.

-Diskectomy works best on radiating symptoms.
-It's less helpful for actual back pain or neck pain.
-Most people who have back pain or neck pain find relief with more-conservative treatments, such as pain medications or physical therapy.
+The procedure is less helpful for treating actual back pain or neck pain.
+Most people who have back pain or neck pain find relief with more-conservative treatments, such as physical therapy.

 Your doctor may suggest diskectomy if conservative, nonsurgical treatments haven't worked or if your symptoms worsen.
 There are several ways to perform a diskectomy.
-Many surgeons now prefer minimally invasive diskectomy, which uses small incisions and a tiny video camera for viewing.
+Many surgeons now prefer minimally invasive diskectomy, which uses small incisions and a tiny video camera for viewing the procedure.

 Why it's done